 Aron Lesser has lived in the United States, Brazil, and Israel, and speaks English, Spanish, Portuguese, Italian and Hebrew.
 Aron received a Royce Fellowship to work on a travel guide to São Paulo, Brazil.
 It will focus on non-consumptive aspects in order to promote a new way of visiting cities: as a cultural journey.
 He plans to release the guide by the end of the year.

-Tom Sullivan is a junior concentrator in Latin American and Caribbean Studies.
-He has travelled to Panama and studied abroad in Tlaxcala, Mexico in high school.
-Tom plans to study abroad in Santiago, Chile this fall.
+Tom Sullivan is a senior concentrator in Latin American and Caribbean Studies.
+He has travelled to Panama and studied abroad in Tlaxcala, Mexico in high school and in Santiago, Chile last fall.
 As a photographer, drummer, beat-boxer, and lover of Spanish and Portuguese language, he enjoys combining his passions.
-While studying in Santiago, Tom wants to use photography and music to understand Chilean culture.
+While studying in Santiago, Tom developed a project using photography and music to understand Chilean culture.
 He's from Glenside, Pennsylvania.